In this blog, we are going to set up and configure the Prometheus Operator.

 Prometheus Operator Workflow

-For example, I am telling on a Custom Resource that I have a service and the endpoints should be monitored.
+- For example, I am telling on a Custom Resource that I have a service, and the service’s endpoint should be monitored.

 What are the Prometheus Supported Custom Resource Definitions